anbubus/wisard_redmes/simplethermometer.md

 ther_size = ther.getSize()
 ```
 ### transform
-This method binarizes the input data.
+This method binarizes the list of input data.
 It returns a BinInput object with all the encoded data together in a single array.
 ```python

 # load input data, set of numbers in the interval [0, 10]